RootstockCollective/collective-rewards-sc/specs/CONTRACTS.md

 - authorized changer: a smart contract temporarily authorized by the Governor
 - foundationTreasury: an address in charge of managing the RewardDistributor
 - kycApprover: an address whose responsibility is to manage the KYC
-- upgrader: ad address that is authorized (together with the governor and an authorized changer) to upgrade the contracts
+- upgrader: an address that is authorized (together with the governor and an authorized changer) to upgrade the contracts